samuel-cavalcanti/parallel_programming_ufrn/docs/chapter_1/question_3/Readme.md

+# Questão 3

-3. Try to write pseudo-code for the tree-structured global sum illustrated in Figure 1.1.
+Try to write pseudo-code for the tree-structured global sum illustrated in Figure 1.1.
 Assume the number of cores is a power of two (1, 2, 4, 8, . . . ).